neithere/monk/docs/similar.rst

   Only very basic validators (required, unique, choices) are tunable.
 Custom validation implies custom field classes.
 For each field.
 Ouch.

+Colander_
+  A `SchemaNode` instance validates a value by a) the `SchemaType` bound to its class, and b) by an optional validator passed to the constructor (a selection of common validators is bundled in the `colander` module).

+  It takes time to even grasp the terminology, not to mention the code (which is very clean and well-documented but presented as a 2K+ LOC module that handles all flavours of schema declaration + validation + serialization).

 Manipulation
 ------------